AltoCIef/AltoCIef/README.md

 - scp, portal, and half life fans please int
 (im not hyperfixated on cyberpunk that much anymore but cyberpunk 2077 fans please int too)

-- im not overstating the social anxiety thing; ii cant hold a conversation for longer than 10 minutes, so just be prepared for that
-###### if you tell me youre aware of that then ill be much more unlikely to feel overwhelmed and paranoid mid-conversation, jsyk 😭
+- please be friends with me if you want to be, im very desperate for friends and at this point ill literally do anything to stop being lonely 😭 /hyp

 ***